 We talked lengthily about the advantage of creating compiling content in social media for B2B in our previous article.
 Make sure you give it a read to see how your company performing on social media.

-In addition, incorporate all the previous techniques we mentioned
+Also, incorporate all the previous techniques we mentioned

 STEP 10: It’s Okay To Use Edit Tools